Crowdfunding Real Estate Isn’t Just For Millionaires Anymore. Could It Be For You?

 Until recently, equity crowdfunding was only available to accredited investors.

-Picker’s goal was simple: to maintain the character of the 1882-built Buvinger Building, while making better use of the space and capitalizing on Lawrenceville’s growth.
-After finding a developer for the project, securing funding from investors was the next step.
+The goal was simple: to maintain the character of the 1882-built Buvinger Building, while making better use of the space and capitalizing on Lawrenceville’s growth.
+After acquiring the building and putting together the plan to preserve and redevelop it, developer Shawn Kichline of Oxide Real Estate Development LLC needed to secure funding.

-Luckily for Picker, the funding process is easier than it used to be.
-She posted a detailed project overview on Small Change’s website, which included information about the building’s history and aesthetics, the financial returns and risk factors, and a link to invest.
+That’s where Small Change comes in.
+To start the process of securing investors, Picker posted a detailed description of the project on Small Change’s website, which included information about the building’s history and aesthetics, the financial returns and risk factors, and a link to invest.
 Small Change met their investment goal of about $240,000 in just under three months, and construction on the project began in late Feb.
 2017.

 This type of funding is known as “equity crowdfunding.”
 It differs from sites like GoFundMe and Kickstarter in that the people who contribute are investors seeking a return, not donors supporting a project.
 Equity crowdfunding is relatively new, and came about in 2012 thanks to the Jumpstart Our Business Startups Act (the JOBS Act) signed into law by President Obama.